Amazon Lending Reviews

 Amazon does not readily make available their loan rates outside their ecosystem.
 Here’s what we know.

 Once a business is selected, they are offered a one-year, term loan with fixed, monthly repayments.
 The interest rate charged on the loan will vary depending on a number of factors specific to the merchant such as sales volume and consistency, inventory location (FBA or DIY), product category, customer feedback and reviews, etc.

-From what we can gather, the loans seem to be between 8% and 16% annualized- in the ballpark of rates charged by business credit cards.
+From what we can gather, the loans seem to be between 8% and 16% annualized- in the ballpark of rates charged by small business credit cards.

 Once selected, there doesn’t appear to be a lengthy due diligence process (they’ve already prescreened merchants, primarily based on sales volume).

 For those that make the cut, funding comes next day.
 To qualify for these quick business loans, businesses must meet the following criteria:

 · Must be invited by Amazon to participate in Lending program.

 · Loan proceeds must only be used to purchase inventory.

 · Loans secured by your inventory and future sales.